- Just when you thought COBIT’s relevance has faded, soaring data breach fines are pushing it back to center stage.

 Ready to see how LastPass can work with COBIT 2019 to deliver all the gains discussed in this article?
 This easy step-by-step guide makes implementing LastPass within COBIT a breeze:

-- Assess your organization’s information security and risk management posture: Evaluate your current password practices and identify gaps in security and compliance.
+- Assess your organization’s information security and risk management posture: Evaluate your current access controls and identify gaps in security and compliance.

 - Determine the key milestones of your project: Each milestone should be specific, measurable, achievable, relevant, and time-bound (SMART).
-Milestones will help you assess your success in aligning your IT and business objectives.
+Milestones will help you assess your success in implementing COBIT.

 - Establish clear communication channels: Determine how you’ll communicate with your staff, IT teams, and executive leadership.
 Will you have regular progress reports and updates?

 - Define your business objectives: Decide what your access control goals are.
-Will it include secure password creation, storage, and sharing?
+Do you need to reduce sprawl and protect SaaS logins?
 Next, decide how that aligns with COBIT objectives for information security.

 - Allocate resources: Determine how much you’ll spend and which staff members you’ll task with implementing LastPass within COBIT.

-- Sign up for a free, no-obligation trial of LastPass Business.
-Next, use this easy step-by-step guide on setting up and using LastPass.
+- Sign up for a free, no-obligation trial of LastPass Businesss Max.

-- Use LastPass to enforce new password policies: Implement new policies for password creation, storage, and sharing based on LastPass features and COBIT guidelines.
+- Use LastPass to enforce new access policies.
 Start with the highest-risk departments first.
 If you use an identity provider like Microsoft Active Directory, integrate it with LastPass to further comply with COBIT’s guidelines on access control and data protection.

 - Implement continuous improvement: Use insights from your LastPass logs to refine your access policies, in line with COBIT’s focus on continuous improvement.